Suunto D4i Novo Dive Computer Review

 Pros and Cons

-No product is perfect and this one certainly isn’t either.
+No product is perfect and this Suunto dive computer certainly isn’t either.
 However, it is a great scuba diving computer for the money and suits entry-level as well as medium experienced divers well.

 - A compact and light design which makes it easy to use and wear even when used as a day-to-day watch